Terry Venables

-Terence Frederick Venables (born 6 January 1943), often referred to as El Tel, is an English former football player and manager, and an author.
-During the 1960s and '70s, he played for various clubs including Chelsea, Tottenham Hotspur and Queens Park Rangers, and gained two caps for England.
+Terence Frederick Venables (6 January 1943 – 25 November 2023), often referred to as El Tel, was an English football player and manager who played for clubs including Chelsea, Tottenham Hotspur and Queens Park Rangers and won two caps for England.

-As a club manager, Venables won the Second Division championship with Crystal Palace in 1979.
+As a manager, Venables won the Second Division championship with Crystal Palace in 1979.
 He reached the 1982 FA Cup Final with Queens Park Rangers and won the Second Division in 1983.
 With Barcelona, he won La Liga in 1985 and reached the 1986 European Cup Final.
-He guided Tottenham Hotspur to FA Cup victory in 1991.
+He guided Tottenham Hotspur to victory in the 1991 FA Cup Final.
 He also managed Middlesbrough and Leeds United.

-As the England national team manager from 1994 to 1996, he reached the semi-finals of the 1996 European Championships, and managed Australia from 1997 to 1998.
+As the England national team manager from 1994 to 1996, he reached the semi-finals of the 1996 European Championships.
+His tactical style was modern and innovative, which was a contrast to the rigid tactical style that dominated English football at the time.
+Venables also had good personal relationships with the squad.
+He managed Australia from 1996 to 1998.

-Childhood
+Venables also co-authored novels with writer Gordon Williams, for which they used the joint pseudonym "P.B.
+Yuill".

+Early life

-Terence Frederick Venables was born in Dagenham on 6 January 1943, the only child of Fred and Myrtle Venables.
+Terence Frederick Venables was born at 313 Valence Avenue, Dagenham, Essex on 6 January 1943, the only child of Fred and Myrtle Venables.
 His father was a Navy petty officer who originally came from Barking.
-His mother was Welsh, and her family lived in Clydach Vale.
+His mother was Welsh, from Clydach Vale.
 When he was 13, his parents moved to run a pub in Romford, Essex, sending him to live with his maternal grandparents Ossie and Milly, who fostered his love of football.

 Club career

-Venables progressed from representing his county to earning caps for England Schoolboys, and attracted interest from Chelsea, Tottenham Hotspur, West Ham United, and Manchester United.
+Venables progressed from representing his county to earning caps for England Schoolboys, and attracted interest from Chelsea, Tottenham Hotspur, West Ham United and Manchester United.